This information will help you manage your hot flashes without using hormones.

 Hot flashes are caused by changes in hormone levels in both women and men.
 This may happen during therapy to treat or prevent cancer because the treatments can affect hormone levels.
 For women, hot flashes can be a natural part of menopause.

-Hot flashes usually begin as a feeling of warmth in your face, neck, chest, and back, which can spread to your entire body.
-Hot flashes can range from light warming and redness (flushing) to drenching sweats.
-Some people have 1 or 2 hot flashes a day; others have as many as 3 an hour.
-They can come on suddenly during the day and can interrupt your sleep at night.
-For some, they are a mild irritant.
-For others, they are much more bothersome.
+Hot flashes usually begin as a warm feeling in your face, neck, chest, or back, which may spread to your entire body.
+Hot flashes can range from light warming and reddening of the skin to drenching sweats.
+Some people have 1 or 2 hot flashes a day while others have several an hour.

-While you won’t be able to completely prevent hot flashes, avoiding things that trigger them can be helpful, such as:
+Triggers are actions that may bring about hot flashes.
+While you won’t be able to completely prevent hot flashes, try to avoid behaviors that may start them, such as:

 - Dress in layers of lightweight clothing.